Valdemar IV of Denmark: Accession

 He was the youngest son of King Christopher II of Denmark and Euphemia of Pomerania.
 He spent most of his childhood and youth in exile at the court of Emperor Louis IV in Bavaria, after the defeats of his father and the death and imprisonment, respectively, of his two older brothers, Eric and Otto, at the hand of the Holsteiners.
 Here he acted as a pretender, waiting for a comeback.

-Following the assassination of Gerhard III, Count of Holstein-Rendsburg, by Niels Ebbesen and his brothers, Valdemar was proclaimed king of Denmark at the Viborg Assembly (landsting) on St John's Day (St Hans' Day) on 24 June 1340, led by Ebbesen.
-By his marriage with Helvig of Schleswig, the daughter of Eric II, Duke of Schleswig, and with what was left to him by his father, he controlled about one quarter of the territory of Jutland north of the Kongeå river.
+Following the assassination of Gerhard III, Count of Holstein-Rendsburg, by Niels Ebbesen and his warriors, Valdemar was proclaimed king of Denmark at the Viborg Assembly (landsting) on St John's Day (St Hans' Day) on 24 June 1340, led by Ebbesen.
+Through his marriage with Helvig of Schleswig, the daughter of Eric II, Duke of Schleswig and what he inherited from his father, he controlled about one-quarter of the territory of Jutland north of the Kongeå river.
 He was not compelled to sign a charter as his father had done, probably because Denmark had been without a king for years, and no one expected the twenty-year-old king to be any more trouble to the great nobles than his father had been.
 But Valdemar was a clever and determined man and realized that the only way to rule Denmark was to get control of its territory.
-Ebbesen attempted to liberate central Jutland from the Holsteiners at the siege of Sønderborg Castle on 2 November 1340, but Ebbesen and his brothers were killed.
+Ebbesen attempted to liberate central Jutland from the Holsteiners at the siege of Sønderborg Castle on 2 November 1340, but Ebbesen and his men were surrounded and killed by the Germans.

-Mortgage of Denmark
+Reunification of Denmark

 Under his father, King Christopher II, Denmark went bankrupt and was mortgaged out in parcels.
 King Valdemar IV sought to repay the debt and reclaim the lands of Denmark.
 The first opportunity came with his wife Helvig's dowry.
 The mortgage on the rest of northern Jutland was paid off by taxes collected from King Valdemar's peasants above the Kongeå.
 In 1344, he recovered North Friesland, which he immediately taxed to pay off the debt on southern Jutland (7,000 silver marks).
 The over-taxed peasants grew restive under the constant demands for money.

 Valdemar next set his sights on Zealand.
 The bishop of Roskilde, who owned Copenhagen Castle and town, gave both to Valdemar, providing a secure base from which to gather taxes on trade through the Sound (the Øresund).
 He was the first Danish king to rule from Copenhagen.
 Valdemar was able to capture or buy other castles and fortresses until he could force the Holsteiners out.
-When he ran out of money, he took Kalundborg and Søborg Castles by force.
+When he ran out of money, he tried to take Kalundborg and Søborg Castles by force.
 While in the midst of that campaign, he went to Estonia to negotiate with the Teutonic Knights who controlled Estonia.
-Danes had never migrated there in any numbers, and so for 19,000 marks Valdemar gave up Danish Estonia, a far-off eastern province, which allowed him to pay off mortgages of parts of Denmark which were more important to him.
+Danes had never migrated there in any numbers, and so for 19,000 marks Valdemar gave up Danish Estonia, a far-off eastern province, which allowed him to pay off mortgages of parts of Denmark that were more important to him.